Moving to Sweden

 Getting Ready to Go

-There are many documents to prepare before your move to Sweden.
+There are many documents to prepare before your move to Sweden from the UK.
 Employers may be able to assist in providing documentation such as passports, visas, and other permits, so you should check with your company and accept any support that they provide.
 This could avoid delays and mistakes in applications, saving you time and money in your relocation.

-For current and detailed information on entry requirements, your country’s embassy in your destination country is an excellent resource.
-For more information specific to Sweden, Sweden’s Government Website and Swedish Migration Agency are also good resources.
+For current and more detailed information on entry requirements, Sweden’s Government Website and the Swedish Migration Agency are good resources.

 Customs Requirements